 The greater surface area allows microbes, including bacteria and fungi, to access more of the organic material in the scraps and eventually break them down into finished compost.
 Meanwhile, predatory invertebrates like centipedes and spiders feed on the first group of invertebrates and contribute to the rich biology of the compost.

-But will composting fruit and vegetable waste into smaller portions beforehand make any difference to this naturally occurring process?
+But will composting fruit and vegetable waste into smaller portions beforehand make any

 The answer to this question is yes, but it’s not required.
 Cutting up scraps will help your compost break down faster by increasing the surface area of the compostable material.
 It will also help break up resistant materials like peels and shells.
 This allows microbes to access the decompostable material in the scraps and get to work faster.